Model Convo: Ryan Hauser

 It seems impossible to pin down one discrete art piece in the weird network of experiences that shape my beliefs about tech.
 So I’ll just answer by gesturing toward the films of Peter Weir.

-I first watched the Truman Show when I was quite young — maybe nine?
+I first watched The Truman Show when I was quite young — maybe nine?
 That was before social media had become a core part of our daily lives.
 It’s the only man-disillusioned-with-modernity ‘90s flick I like — maybe the only one that still holds up.

 Weir’s other films also directly and indirectly take up questions about technology, which are ultimately questions about human ends and means.